Current business situation

 For meetings, especially at the executive level, approximately six weeks’ notice is required.
 Punctuality is very important, if you are late for a meeting call ahead to advise and give as much notice as possible.
 The peak summer holiday months of July and August are difficult to arrange meetings.
 In addition, many companies shut down over the Christmas and New Year period.

 The official language is Dutch.
-English is widely spoken, but it is courteous to check.
+English is widely spoken, but it is courteous to check with your business contact prior to meeting.

 Setting up in Market